Category: CRE Construction & Development

 What is LandScout AI and what does it do for commercial real estate?

-LandScout AI monitors county land-use activity, rezonings, special use permits, variances, and related entitlement actions, and ties each case to a real parcel on a map.
+LandScout AI monitors county land-use activity, including rezonings, special use permits, variances, and related entitlement actions, and ties each case to a real parcel on a map.
 For commercial real estate, the value is timing.
-A developer who finds out about a rezoning at the agenda stage has options.
+A developer who learns about a rezoning at the agenda stage has options.
 A developer who finds out six months later, when the project is permitted and the site is under contract, does not.
 LandScout pulls that activity before the hearings happen, organizes it by case type and status, and links directly back to the county source documents so your team can verify what matters and act on it.
 It is a pipeline tool, not a comps database.
 If your work involves sites, development, and entitlement timing, that distinction is exactly what makes it useful.

 How does LandScout AI improve a development team’s entitlement workflow?